+'''

-mount -F ufs /dev/dsk/c?t?d?s? /<mount point> (Note) or # mountall -1 [RETURN]
+mount -F ufs /dev/dsk/c?t?d?s? /<mount point> (Note) or

+mountall -l

+'''

 The command varies depending on the operating system and the machine environment.
 For details of commands, see the manual for the operating system in use.